-I now teach and coach dog agility and hoopers full time.
+I now teach and coach agility and Scentwork full time.
 I have very clear and detailed knowledge of what consitutes good, positive teaching (and what doesn't!)
 I develop training programmes so that students can see what they are learning, how it relates to what they need to work on and how it fits into the wider picture of how it will help them develop in the long term.

 I am a fully qualified Agility1st Instructor (specific training in agility instruction) and have been involved in developing the training programme for future instructors.
 I am also a qualified CHUK hoopers instructor.
 I completed the WSDA Scent trainers course and am a qualified SWUK judge, L1-8, and trials manager.

 Scentwork UK trials are held here and are something to work towards with your dog.

 Nosework Games competitions are also held here, they're a fabulous way to build skills useful in all Scent training and competitions.